gchq/gaffer-doc/docs/federation-changes.md

 ```

 #### New FederatedOperation graphIds on an OperationChain
-This is no longer supported, and you should instead wrap the chain in a FederatedOperation:
+Using the `graphIds` option on an OperationChain, as shown above, is no longer supported.
+You should instead wrap the chain in a FederatedOperation:
 ``` json
 {
     "class": "uk.gov.gchq.gaffer.federatedstore.operation.FederatedOperation",